 We treat Years 7 and 8 as KS3 in Maths.
 Both years follow the same pattern, studying Number intensively in the time from September to December, then Algebra from January to April and the summer is spent on Shape and Data Handling.
 At the end of the summer term pupils sit exams which cover all areas of the syllabus, while there are assessments regularly through the year on the topic areas which have been covered recently.
 The scheme of work allows us to build on the National Curriculum at primary level and dovetails into the specification for the AQA GCSE specification which we study at KS4.

-Statistics GCSE is taught as an optional subject in Years 10 and 11 using the Edexcel syllabus.
+GCSE Statistics is offered as an option in Years 10 and 11.

 Key Stage 5